squishridyvi/malayalam-song-sentiment/README.md

 # Malayalam Song Lyrics Sentiment Analysis Across Five Decades

 This project analyzes how the sentiment in Malayalam film songs has shifted from the 1980s – 2020s.
-I utilized manual annotations, rule-based tools, ChatGPT, and clear visualizations.
+I utilized manual annotations, rule-based tools, OpenAI API, and clear visualizations.
 The project demonstrates an end-to-end NLP workflow, from scraping -> preprocessing -> analysis -> visualization.

 ---